hruthik733/Pneumonia_detection_using_feature_level_ensemble/README.md

 ## 🧠 Project Overview

-This project presents an end-to-end deep learning pipeline for detecting pneumonia from chest X-ray images.
-It uses a **feature-level ensemble approach**, combining multiple pre-trained CNNs (VGG19, EfficientNetB0, DenseNet121) to leverage the unique strengths of each architecture.
-This ensemble improves classification performance and generalization.
+This project focuses on detecting pneumonia from chest X-ray images using a **feature-level ensemble** method that combines the strengths of multiple pre-trained Convolutional Neural Network (CNN) models.
+By leveraging architectures like **VGG19**, **EfficientNetB0**, and **DenseNet121**, we aim to significantly enhance the accuracy and generalizability of pneumonia detection by **leveraging the unique strengths of each architecture**.

-To increase transparency, we integrate **Grad-CAM** for visual explanation of predictions.
-While the model is not trained on segmented pneumonia regions, Grad-CAM highlights areas of the image that most influenced the model’s decision — making it easier for users to interpret the results.
+To improve interpretability, we integrate **Grad-CAM** to generate visual heatmaps, which help users understand the decision-making process of the model.
+These visualizations highlight areas of the chest X-ray that the model focused on while making a prediction, thus improving transparency and trust.

-> ⚠️ **Note**: The heatmaps indicate the **model’s attention**, not exact disease localization.
-Since the model is trained on full images, it identifies areas that influenced predictions, which can correlate with clinical features but are not guaranteed to match pathological regions.
+> ⚠️ **Note**: The Grad-CAM heatmaps reflect the **model's attention**, not exact disease localization.
+Since the model is trained on whole X-ray images (not pixel-level segmented data), the heatmaps highlight regions that **influenced the prediction**, which may correlate with clinical features but do not guarantee accurate localization of pneumonia-affected areas.
+> The included heatmap images serve an **explanatory purpose only** and should not be interpreted as direct indicators of infection zones.

 ---